karttur/AI4SH-db/_posts/2024/2024-03-13-aif4sh-db_macofauna.markdown

 - observation_organic_layer
 - observation_topsoil_layer

-Each table contain columns for _taxa_, _life_cycle_stage_code_, _n_specimen_ (number of specimens) and _g_total_ (total weight of taxa in grams), and the _sampleuuid_ (linking to the sample event and further up the chain to the sample point).
+Each table contain columns for _taxa_, _life_cycle_stage_code_, _n_specimen_ (number of specimens) and _g_total_ (total weight of taxa in grams), and the _sampleid_ (linking to the sample event and further up the chain to the sample point).

 The landscape (above ground) characteristics and the cultivation methods and its history are covered in the _sites_ schema.
-These are linked to the schema _macrofauna_ where each record inherits the sample universally unique id (UUID) from the schema _samples_.
+These are linked to the schema _macrofauna_ where each record inherits the sample id (sampleid) from the schema _samples_.
 The analyser of the macrofauna must be registered separately, again by linking to the _users_ schema.

 ## Idea and objective